buronix/AvuxiFileReader/README.md

 {
   "Options": {
     "EnableDebug": true,//Enable Additional Debug Information
-    "IgnoreSpaces": true//Ignore counting the spaces distribution in the file, false to display the counting }
+    "IgnoreSpaces": true//Ignore counting the spaces distribution in the file, false to count and display spaces }
 }
 ```